Julie-Montague/Zindi-Maize-Price-Prediction-Challenge/README.md

 # Zindi-Maize-Price-Prediction-Challenge
 ## OVERVIEW
 Using historical prices of dry maize in Kenya, this project develops a machine learning solution to predict average weekly prices of maize in the counties of Kiambu, Kirinyaga, Mombasa, Nairobi and Uasin-Gishu.
-By forecasting average weekly dry maize prices, the model provides short-horizon market intelligence that can help farmers decide when to sell after storing produce in certified warehouses.
+By forecasting average weekly dry maize prices, the models aim to provide short-horizon market intelligence that can help farmers decide when to sell after storing produce in certified warehouses.
 Reliable two-week-ahead forecasts strengthen agriBORA’s storage–credit–market workflow by enabling better timing decisions for delayed selling and improving expected returns.

 ## Objectives